phanirithvij/lazy-apps/README.md

 - When realizing a package we could place it in a "lazy-apps" profile so that it won't get garbage collected.

+- A tool that, given a package, can generate corresponding app attribute sets.